PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Oh, I meant no offense.
 It is what you are *used* to after all."

 "Eh, her husband owned this inn.
-He died and that's her hand of cards."
+He died, and that's her hand of cards."

 "Hmm," the stranger grunted, as he tucked into his dinner in earnest.